Flo: A data-driven limited-area storm surge model: Introduction

 \section{Introduction}

 Neural networks (NN) have been increasingly applied to storm surge prediction and post-processing, particularly for the correction of systematic model biases (e.g., \cite{tedesco23, Zhu2025PINN,Hermans2025Europe,Naeini2025HDNN}).
 In addition, recent advances utilizing machine learning (ML) techniques and data-driven models (DDM) within the field of meteorology have resulted in a new generation of weather forecasting models based on graph neural networks (GNNs) that are efficient and lightweight to run, and in many cases surpass the forecast quality of their numerical weather prediction (NWP) model counterparts \citep{keisler2022,bi2023,chen2023,kurth2023,Ben_Bouall_gue_2024,lang2024,nipen2025}.
-The latter is a direct result of the fact that many of these DDMs are trained on reanalyses as training data sets.
-A reanalysis is largely influenced by the assimilation of observations, and hence, a DDM trained on such data, is not limited by the discretizations of the governing equations of motion which are the foundation for most NWP models.
-Building on this line of research, we develop a limited-area model (LAM) for predicting water levels due to storm surge based on a GNN using the Anemoi framework for creating machine learning weather forecasting systems \citep{lang2024}.
+The latter is a direct result of the fact that many of these DDMs are trained on reanalyses as training datasets.
+A reanalysis is largely influenced by the assimilation of observations, and hence, a DDM trained on such data, is not limited by the discretizations of the governing equations of motion, which are the foundation for most NWP models.
+Building on this line of research, we develop a limited-area model (LAM) for predicting water levels due to atmospheric effects (wind stress and inverse barometer effect, i.e., the non-tidally induced part of the total water level; the residual water level) based on a GNN using the Anemoi framework for creating machine learning weather forecasting systems \citep{lang2024}.